bwsw/cloudstack-ui/docs/source/CSUI-Images.rst

 ..
 Contents::

-Under the "Images" section you can manage Templates and ISO files that are used as installation sources for VMs.
+In the *Images* section you can manage Templates and ISO files that are used as installation sources for VMs.

 You can switch from Templates to ISO by selecting a corresponding option above: